I find myself saying “not bad, not bad” a lot during ear training.

 There’s a scene where the main character asks to see her love interest’s soft lil weener.

-He gets weird about it, and I felt weird about it realizing my own estranged relationship my non-erect weener vs the demanding expectations of señor boner.
+He gets weird about it, and I felt weird about it realizing my own estranged relationship with my non-erect weener vs the demanding expectations of señor boner.

 Second) was a line in a poem that was highlighting hypotactic language, “Laying himself gently down by me, he invested me behind, and giving me to feel the warmth of his body, as he applied his thighs and belly close to me, and the endeavors of that machine, whose touch has something so exquisitely singular in it, made its way good into me.”
 The poem got me thinking on the ‘singular’ nature of a penis and whether I agreed or not